Shoah (film): Production

 Lanzmann was commissioned by Israeli officials to make what they thought would be a two-hour film, delivered in 18 months, about the Holocaust from "the viewpoint of the Jews".
 As time went on, Israeli officials withdrew as his original backers.
 Over 350 hours of raw footage were recorded, including the verbatim questions, answers, and interpreters' translations.
+Most of this footage has been digitized by the United States Holocaust Museum, and is available online.
 Shoah took eleven years to make.
 It was plagued by financial problems, difficulties tracking down interviewees, and threats to Lanzmann's life.
 The film was unusual in that it did not include any historical footage, relying instead on interviewing witnesses and visiting the crime scenes.
 Five feature-length films have since been released from the outtakes.

 Some German interviewees were reluctant to talk and refused to be filmed, so Lanzmann used a hidden camera, producing a grainy, black-and-white appearance.
 The interviewees in these scenes are sometimes obscured or distinguished by technicians watching the recording.
 During one interview, with Heinz Schubert, the covert recording was discovered by Schubert's family, and Lanzmann was physically attacked.
 He was hospitalized for a month and charged by the authorities with "unauthorized use of the German airwaves".

 Lanzmann arranged many of the scenes, but not the testimony, before filming witnesses.
 For example, Bomba was interviewed while cutting his friend's hair in a working barbershop; a steam locomotive was hired to recreate the journey the death train conductor had taken while transporting Jews; and the opening scene shows Srebnik singing in a rowboat, similarly to how he had "serenaded his captors".

 The first six years of production were devoted to the recording of interviews in 14 countries.
 Lanzmann worked on the interviews for four years before first visiting Poland.
 After the shooting, editing of the 350 hours of raw footage continued for five years.
 Lanzmann frequently replaced the camera shot of the interviewee with modern footage from the site of the relevant death camp.
 The matching of testimony to places became a "crucial trope of the film".

 Shoah was made without voice-over translations.
 The questions and answers were kept on the soundtrack, along with the voices of the interpreters, with subtitles where necessary.
 Transcripts of the interviews, in original languages and English translations, are held by the US Holocaust Memorial Museum in Washington, D.C.
 Videos of excerpts from the interviews are available for viewing online, and linked transcripts can be downloaded from the museum's website.